— John Dunn

 Big Brother may not be a sinister old megalomaniac hiding behind a wall of monitors after all.
 He may just be a bunch of well-meaning nerds listening to rock music.

 Last January, Algorithm released the Internet WatchDog®, which enables a second party - like your boss - to keep a log of every program running on your computer.
-Originally conceived as a device to help parents know if their kids were sneaking glances at pornography on the Internet, WatchDog® has become a tool for businesses.
-According to Charles River Media in Rockland, Massachusetts, which markets the product, at least 25 Fortune 500 companies use WatchDog to keep an eye on what their workers are doing on their PCs.
+Originally conceived as a device to help parents know if their kids were sneaking glances at [questionable material] on the Internet, Internet WatchDog® has become a tool for businesses.
+According to Charles River Media in Rockland, Massachusetts, which markets the product, at least 25 Fortune 500 companies use Internet WatchDog® to keep an eye on what their workers are doing on their PCs.

 WatchDog's a strange product to come from Algorithm, whose founder and CEO, Chris Watkins, defines his vision as trying to foster a "nerd farm where the best minds freely create [technology] to benefit society."